-That feeling of a looming danger – as though something bad is about to happen – can be crippling and overpowering.
-But while many of us might feel unease or apprehension when foreshadowing future events, individuals suffering from anxiety might be completely incapacitated by their fear.
-Characterized by a severe feeling of unease, worry, or fear, anxiety disorder can interfere with occupational and social activities.
+That feeling of a looming danger – as though something terrible is about to happen – can be crippling and overpowering.
+But while many of us might feel unease or apprehension when foreshadowing future events, individuals suffering from anxiety might be wholly hindered by fear.
+Anxiety disorder can interfere with occupational and social activities and is characterized by a severe feeling of concern, worry, or fear.

 Today, it’s estimated that 40 million adults in the United States deal with anxiety disorder.
 And while the numbers might be overwhelming, there are effective treatments that can help individuals move beyond their anxiety to function in their daily lives without worry and apprehension.

-There are many different conditions that have anxiety as one of their main symptoms.
-These can be categorized based on the cause of the anxiety or the specific situations when the symptoms manifest.
+Many different conditions have anxiety as one of their main symptoms.
+These can be categorized based on the cause of the stress or the specific situations when the symptoms manifest.
 Some of them include:

-- Panic disorder – Characterized by sudden attacks of panic or fear with no apparent cause.
-These episodes can come with a whirlwind of physical and mental symptoms that can incapacitate an individual.
+- Panic disorder: Characterized by sudden panic attacks or fear with no apparent cause.
+These episodes can come with a whirlwind of physical and mental symptoms that can hinder an individual.

-- Phobias – This specific anxiety disorder has a known trigger, but is rarely a true threat.
+- Phobias: This specific anxiety disorder has a known trigger but is rarely an actual threat.
 For instance, some individuals might experience claustrophobia – or fear of enclosed spaces – which might not be a real danger.

-- Post-traumatic stress disorder – An individual might be triggered by previous traumas, thus causing physiological distress.
+- Post-traumatic stress disorder: Previous traumas might trigger an individual, thus causing physiological distress.
 A good example would be war veterans experiencing panic, fear, or anxiety when confronted with loud noises that remind them of the battlefield.

-- Social anxiety disorder – This specific disorder manifests when an individual is faced with a social situation.
-Social phobias can manifest the symptoms of anxiety when making a phone call, ordering at a restaurant, visiting distant relatives, and any other kind of situation that calls for interaction.
+- Social anxiety disorder: This specific disorder manifests when an individual faces a social situation.
+Social phobias can manifest anxiety symptoms when making a phone call, ordering at a restaurant, visiting distant relatives, and any other kind of situation that calls for interaction.

 - A sense of impending danger